lsst/dp0-2_lsst_io/tutorials-examples/Portal-5.rst

 .. figure:: /_static/portal_tut05_step01c.png
     :name: portal_tut05_step01c

-You might want to click on "xy-tbl" in the upper right hand part of the display.
+You might want to click on "Bi-view Tables"" in the upper right hand part of the display.
 This will result in a plot as below.
-Note that we requested a grid line on "y" to illustrate that "off-peak" (non-detection) points can be negative, resulting by the subtraction of two images.
+Note that we requested a grid line on "y" to illustrate that "off-peak" (non-detection) points can be negative, resulting from the subtraction of two images.

 .. figure:: /_static/portal_tut05_step01d.png
     :name: portal_tut05_step01d